-There was a positive and proactive approach to reducing restrictive practices and promoting a restraint free environment in this service.
-The person in charge and nurse management were familiar with the guidance and had been working with the nursing and care team to reduce where possible restrictive practices.
+There was a positive approach to reducing restrictive practices and promoting a restraint free environment in this centre.
+The person in charge was familiar with the guidance and had been working with the nursing and care team to reduce and eliminate where possible restrictive practices.
 The centre had completed the self-assessment questionnaire and had developed a targeted improvement plan.
-Resources were made available for equipment such as low to floor beds.
-Staff had undertaken mandatory training in restrictive practice and in dementia awareness training which included the management of challenging behaviour.
+Resources were made available for staff training and for equipment such as low to floor beds.